Reubyqq/git-practice/README.md

 ### Code for Story 1: Onboard LED Flash

-The code below successfully meets the criteria of flashing the onboard LED on and off for 1 second.
+The code below **should** successfully meets the criteria of flashing the onboard LED on and off for 1 second.

 ```cpp
 void setup() {